2022 Women's Under-17 EURO semi-finals: Germany vs France, Spain vs Netherlands

 Article summary

-Germany face France while Spain take on the Netherlands on Thursday for places in Sunday's final and the FIFA U-17 World Cup in India.
+Germany face France then Spain take on the Netherlands on Thursday for places in Sunday's final and the FIFA U-17 World Cup in India.

 Article top media content